Public holidays in Switzerland 2017 and other important Swiss holidays

-Here is a list of Swiss national public holidays in 2016, plus regional holidays, daylight savings, Mother's and Fathers Days, school holidays and other important dates in the Swiss calendar.
+Here is a list of Swiss holidays in 2017, including Swiss public holidays and regional vacations, daylight savings, Mother's and Fathers Days, Swiss school holidays and other important holidays in Switzerland.

-In Switzerland there are national public holidays observed across the nation, as well as religious holidays and local holidays that are only observed in certain cantons around Switzerland.
-This means that cantons across Switzerland do not all have the same public holidays (un jour férié in French, feiertag in German).
+While there are some Swiss holidays observed across the nation, certain religious holidays and local holidays are only observed in some cantons and regions around Switzerland.
+This means that not all cantons across Switzerland have the same Swiss public holidays (un jour férié in French, feiertag in German).

-The most important national holiday is the Swiss National Day, which falls on 1 August every year and is technically the only official federal holiday.
-You can read which public holidays coincide with Switzerland's festivals, which are a great way to travel around the country and experience traditional Swiss culture.
+The most important of all holidays in Switzerland is the Swiss National Day, which falls on 1 August every year and is technically the only official federal holiday.
+You can read which public holidays coincide with Switzerland's festivals, which are a great way to travel around the country and experience traditional Swiss culture and regional Swiss food.
+One of the most colourful Swiss holidays is carnival, when the Swiss let their hair down and celebrate.

-Holidays in Switzerland are generally observed on their calendar date, however, some cantons and organisations may allocate a weekday off it the public holiday falls on a weekend.
+If a Swiss national holiday falls on a Tuesday or a Thursday, workers may take either the Monday or Friday off to create a long weekend.
+Bank holidays in Switzerland are generally observed on their calendar date, however, some cantons and organisations may allocate a weekday off it the Swiss public holiday falls on a weekend.

 (N) = national holiday